-As the name suggests, you slide this door to open or close.
+As the name suggests, you slide the coop door to open or close it.
 However, you might need some knowledge about woodwork as you need to create a framework wherein you will slide the wood that also doubles as your door.
 Eye hooks and some string could work for the lifting mechanism.
 A nail could be enough to keep the line in place and the door open.

 Since the lifting system is outside, then this is perfect if you have busy mornings and cannot enter the coop immediately to open the door for the little critters.

 As the name suggests, it is identical to the previous idea.
 The only difference between the two is that the lifting system in this one is inside.

 It is perfect if you live with some curious kids.
 This will prevent them from accidentally closing the door if the lifting apparatus is outside.
 Also, this would easily allow you to keep the framework and the door inside, which is a great setup if you have some rascals that keep trying to break into the coop.
 With this, they won’t have anything to hold on to.